 First, fixed monthly payments for a one time loan that was transacted a long time ago, which we are expected to pay month after month, hardly ever changes.
 Even, if a new unauthorized transaction was added to the account, the minimum monthly payment may not change much to warrant our attention depending on the type of account.
 For example, a $500 transaction on an interest only home equity line of credit at 5% interest may just add $2 to the monthly payment, which is not large enough to attract our attention.

 Second, because we expect no new transaction or monthly statement due to zero balance and inactive accounts status, we do not tend to monitor account balances and transactions.
 This is particularly disturbing because we expect not to receive any statement, as we are not aware of any known transactions.
-Notice I say, “known” because if thieves changed the address on the account and then went shopping with your card, you will not know about these unauthorized and “unknown” transactions as the statement is now going somewhere else.
+We say "known" because if thieves changed the address on the account and then went shopping with your card, you will not know about these unauthorized and "unknown" transactions as the statement is now going somewhere else.
 You will not even be alerted by the fact that you do not receive statements because that’s what you expect as you are not aware of any transactions and you will not know until you review account activities.

-First, account and loan consolidation is a very good idea for these inactive accounts which are no longer monitored because it forces us to decide which ones we want to keep and close the unwanted accounts, thus reducing the number of accounts that remain open, unchecked, and vulnerable.
+First, account and loan consolidation is a very good idea for inactive accounts which are no longer monitored because it forces us to decide which ones we want to keep and close the unwanted accounts, thus reducing the number of accounts that remain open, unchecked, and vulnerable.

-Second, even if you decide not to consider an account and loan consolidation, I suggest placing an account freeze on inactive accounts when possible.
+Second, even if you decide not to consider an account and loan consolidation, consider placing an account freeze on inactive accounts when possible.
 An account freeze can be placed on existing accounts by calling the company and is usually used to stop its use during extended vacations or out of the country trips but could also be used as an identity theft prevention tool for inactive accounts.
 Many people consider an account freeze for their mobile phones when they don’t expect to use them for a lengthy period of time.
-It is really a good idea for cell phones because not only it prevents unauthorized use but also the phone company credits the period for which the phone was disabled.
+It is really a good idea for cell phones because not only it prevents unauthorized use but also the phone company credits the period for which the phone was deactivated.